alexander-hergert/rest-countries-api/README.md

 ## My process

 - Add components for HomePage and InnerPage.
-- Create Pages and setup Routes.
+- Create pages and setup routes.

 ### Built with